DjangoGirls/tutorial/en/extend_your_application/README.md

 Time to practice!

-The first thing we need in our blog is, obviously, a page to display one post, right?
+The first thing we need in our blog is, obviously, a page to display one blog post, right?

 We already have a `Post` model, so we don't need to add anything to `models.py`.

-## Create a template link to a post's detail
+## Create a template link to a blog post's detail

 We will start with adding a link inside `blog/templates/blog/post_list.html` file.
 Open it in the code editor, and so far it should look like this:
 {% filename %}blog/templates/blog/post_list.html{% endfilename %}